Discussing Identity + Inspiration

 Students invited this year’s Martin Luther King, Jr. Series honoree Emory Douglas to lead an open critique in the Metcalf Auditorium on Thursday, January 19.

-The visiting artist selected 10 student works from the –ISMS exhibition on view in various locations around campus and joined Assistant Professor of Architecture Emanuel Admassu and Associate Professor of Glass Jocelyne Prince MFA 94 PH in thoughtfully assessing each piece.
+The visiting artist selected 10 student works from the –ISMS exhibition on view in various locations around campus and joined Assistant Professor of Architecture Emanuel Admassu and Associate Professor of Glass Jocelyne Prince MFA 94 GL in thoughtfully assessing each piece.

 “The work is focused on the intersectionality of identity,” explained Global Initiatives leader and –ISMS organizer Lucy Crelli 17 AP in introducing the panel discussion.
 “We hope to create new discourse about identity within the RISD community.”